suglasp/pwsh_font_installer/readme.txt

 -install : install new .ttf fonts on the system.
 If no parameters are provided, the default action is install.
 -uninstall : compare .ttf fonts provided and uninstall them from the system.
--patch <path> : custom path.
+-path <path> : custom path.
 Default is current directory.
+-info [<filepath>] : display font information.
+If no optional filename is provided, we display all fonts from the -path <path> folder.

 There is one font NotoSans-Regular.ttf provided for sake of the example.
 This is de Noto Sans font, you can get this for free from https://www.google.com/get/noto/.